Referral information

 Referrals for speech and language therapy can be made by anyone — parents or the young person themselves, teachers, paediatricians, GP etc. We often require further information from your child's school in order to decide if the referral meets the service criteria.

 Your child's school can discuss their concerns directly with their link Speech and Language Therapist for advice.
-If it is felt that your child needs further assessment and support, please complete the referral form and send it to the Children's Single Point of Access (CSPA) — information below.
+If it is felt that your child needs further assessment and support, please complete the electronic referral form.

 More information